 As I demonstrated in prior posts, given their strong correlation, the home price indices provided daily by Radar Logic, averaged monthly, can effectively be used as a preview of the monthly S&P/Case-Shiller home price indices.

-The current Radar Logic 25 MSA Composite data reported on residential real estate transactions (condos, multi and single family homes) that settled as late as September 27 and averaged for the month indicates that in the wake of the expiration of the government's final housing tax gimmick prices have continued to decline sliding 1.20% since August and declining 1.11% below the level seen in September 2009.
+The current Radar Logic 25 MSA Composite data reported on residential real estate transactions (condos, multi and single family homes) that settled as late as January 24 and averaged for the month indicates that in the wake of the expiration of the government's final housing tax gimmick prices have continued to decline nationally dropping 3.39% below the level seen in January 2010.

-This trend is likely telling us that as transactions collapse down to the weak "organic" level post-housing tax scam, prices will follow.
+This trend is likely telling us that, as transactions collapse down to the weak "organic" level post-housing tax scam, prices have followed.